 Meet our Organizers: Rosemary in Sackville

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 Dr. Rosemary Polegato is a professor at Mount Allison University in Sackville, NB and every year works with students to organize Culture Days events throughout town as part of a course curriculum.
 This is one of the oldest Culture Days programs and a very successful one year after year.
 Rosemary answered some of our questions about it:

 Can you tell us about the program and how it came to be?